 The Floods Directive Regulations provided a new approach to managing flood risk on a catchment-wide scale.
 The associated timeline is geared to a rolling cycle so its 3 key stages must be repeated on a cyclical basis, every 6 years, to ensure that flood risk is managed effectively and that it takes account of new information, developments and changes in risk.

 Distinct preparatory stages

-Under the Directive, we have identified 20 areas in NI which have the most significant flood risk, known as Significant Flood Risk Areas (SFRAs).
+In the NIFRA, we identified areas in NI which have the most significant flood risk, known as Areas of Potential Significant Flood Risk (APSFR).
 These areas have been the focus for more detailed flood mapping and planning in the next two stages.

-2. Article 6 of the Directive required that each member state should prepare Flood Hazard and Flood Risk Maps for the identified Areas of Potential Significant Flood Risk by December 2019.
+Regulation 13 required that the Department should review and, if necessary, undertake an update of its Flood Hazard and Flood Risk Maps for the identified Areas of Potential Significant Flood Risk by December 2019.
 These have been prepared for NI and can be accessed via this link:-

 European Floods Directive - the legislation

 - The Water Environment (Floods Directive) Regulations (Northern Ireland) 2009 (legislation.gov.uk)

 Other legislation and polices relevant to flood risk